 How to Measure?

-The best way to examine website traffic metrics is head to Google Analytics and look at “Channel” under “Acquisition” and “All-Traffic.”
+The best way to examine website traffic metrics is to head to Google Analytics and look at “Channel” under “Acquisition” and “All-Traffic.”

 There are multiple different aspects of traffic to evaluate when learning how to measure website traffic, including: